3 Children Stabbed To Death In Reseda Apartment; Mother Liliana Carrillo Captured In Central Calif. After Going On Run

+Mr. Denton was too distraught to speak, but CBSLA spoke to his cousin, Dr. Teri Miller, earlier.

+“I mean, we’re completely destroyed,” she said.
+“Those kids were everything.
+I mean, his whole being and essence just revolves around those kids.
+He had his heart set on seeing the kids because he was supposed to pick the kids up today and have them for the week.”

-RESEDA (CBSLA) – Liliana Carillo, the 30-year-old woman suspected of killing her three small children, is in custody following a chase into Kern County, where she’s also accused of a carjacking during her run from police.
+Liliana Carillo, the 30-year-old woman suspected of killing her and Denton’s three small children, is in custody following a chase into Kern County, where she’s also accused of a carjacking during a run from police.

 The events unfolded Saturday morning at an apartment in the San Fernando Valley neighborhood of Reseda.